IbrahimTanyalcin/lexicon-mono-seq/docs/index.md

 *LexiconMonoSeq* is a multiple sequence alignment viewer ([MSA](https://en.wikipedia.org/wiki/Multiple_sequence_alignment)) that works with *monospace* fonts.
 You can use this tool for showing any arbitrary number of strings as well.
 The library renders DOM Text asynchronously.

+## Disclaimer

+Be careful when proving optional parameters `duration` and `durationPaint` for LexiconMonoSeq as low values (< 300ms) can elicit epileptic seizures to susceptible individuals.
+Follow the guidelines provided here: https://www.w3.org/TR/2008/REC-WCAG20-20081211/#seizure

 ## Dependencies

 None.